Urban Planning and the Built Environment, Post-Baccalaureate Certificate

 Saint Louis University's Certificate in Urban Planning and the Built Environment offers students entry-level training to the growing field for city and regional planners.
 Graduates with this certificate will gain the necessary training to work as entry-level planners with an agency or non-profit organization or to build on their competitive skills in an allied profession to enhance their job prospects.

 Typical students for our certificate are those who have already received their undergraduate degree in majors like social work, public health, criminology and criminal justice, civil engineering, sociology, environmental studies, business, economics or those pursuing graduate degrees in social work, public health, business and/or professional degrees like law.

 The certificate is designed to stand alone or serve as an entry point to the MS in Urban Planning & Design (MS UPD) degree.
 Graduates with the certificate will be eligible to apply the 15 credits toward the M. S. in Urban Planning and Design degree within five years of completion.

 Classes are offered in-person late afternoons or evenings during the week to accommodate students who also work.

-The Certificate in Urban Planning and the Build Environment learning culminates with the course, UPD 5900 - Planning and Development Studio.
+The Certificate in Urban Planning and the Build Environment learning culminates with the course, UPD 5900 Planning & Development Studio.
 During that final course, the students work with a community partner to help them solve a planning problem in their community.

 SLU’s Urban Planning and Development Program has been involved in almost $2 million in funded research, including projects for the U.S. Department of Housing and Urban Development, U.S. Environmental Protection Agency, Great Rivers Greenway, East-West Gateway Council of Governments, City of St. Louis, and various other regional, state and local entities.
 Our Community Planning Lab provides students with additional exciting field opportunities to work on local projects like community impact assessments and comprehensive plans.